Cozonac Recipe (VIDEO)

 Bake

-Brush the tops of the Cozonac with beaten egg yolks only for a golden finish.
+Brush the tops with beaten egg yolks.
 Bake for 48-50 minutes until deep brown.
 Do not under-bake due to dark color but also do not over-bake as it will continue to bake when removed from the oven!

 The section below is a quick overview of how to make this recipe.
 For full details, see recipe index card below!